DirkBrand/Risk/README.md

 Risk
 ====

-Code repo for the Risk server-client project done by Dirk Brand for a Bsc Honours in Computer Science at the University of Stellenbosch.
-The computer players used for research is also included.
-For information on the research, please contact me directly.
+Java code repository for the Risk artificial intelligence project done by Dirk Brand for a Bsc Honours in Computer Science degree at the University of Stellenbosch.
+The computer players used for the research component (both the expectiminimax and Monte Carlo tree search players), are also included.
+For information on the results of the research, please contact me directly.

+This project is completely open source and any further work on it would be greatly appreciated.
+Collaboration is encouraged!

+If anyone would like to sponsor some Bitcoin for further projects in Monte Carlo tree search work, please send to the following address: 14QrgzjVVVuewsR7DCWMtpU9ZXeDqokmCH